Maestro Josinho: Early life

 Josinho D'Souza, originally named Josinho Souza, was born on 15 July 1941, in Velim, Goa, which was then part of Portuguese India under the Portuguese Empire.
 His parents were Caetano Piedade Souza, a musician, and Luizinha Filomena Luis.
-Growing up in Zaino-Velim, D'Souza developed a deep passion for music from a tender age.
+Growing up in Zaino-Velim, D'Souza developed a deep passion for music from an early age.

 D'Souza held the position of choirmaster at the St Roque Church in Tollecanto.
 During the golden phase of tiatr (1961–1970s), he played a pivotal role in establishing the AVC Pops, a prominent big band.
 The band's repertoire prominently featured the trumpet and saxophone.

 The St Roque Church, in its earlier form, featured an architectural ensemble that included a portico and a baptistry that also served as a reconciliation chapel.
 This space was utilized as an educational institution, offering instruction in various disciplines such as language, music, and entrepreneurship.
 The administration of this educational endeavor was entrusted to D'Souza along with Father Teles, from the Handmaids of Christ, as well as instructors named Nicholau, and Abraham.